Is Coconut Oil Right For Your Face? How To Tell + 5 Ways To Use It For Dewy Skin

 Is coconut oil good for under-eyes?

 Coconut oil can be helpful for hydrating the delicate under-eye area, considering it's thin and more prone to dryness.
-Studies have even shown it can promote collagen synthesis and cell turnover, which might make it an effective treatment for dark circles.
+Studies have even shown it can promote collagen synthesis and cell turnover8, which might make it an effective treatment for dark circles.

 Might is the operative word, here: There are no studies yet to show that coconut oil can improve under-eye circles in particular—but its moisturizing and anti-inflammatory properties could potentially help soothe the area.